 The pioneering new body reprogramming course is designed for people with Fibromyalgia.
 Patients can access the course through their GP.
 If you have Fibromyalgia, live in or near Plymouth, and wish to go on a course, please contact your GP.
 The programme is a 12 month partnership between Plymouth Marjon University, Plymouth Hospitals NHS Trust and the University of Plymouth.
 Visit the Body Reprogramming website for more information.

-This is a 6 week group programme in conjunction and we accept referrals from the Plymouth Low Back Pain Service at Mount Gould to which patients are normally referred by their GP.
+In conjunction with Sentinel Healthcare this is a 6 week group programme that accepts referrals from Sentinel’s low back pain service at Mount Gould to which patients are normally referred by their GP.
 The clinic comprises a single 2 hour session each week.
 There are rehab exercises specifically designed to increase core strength but also ideas on how to limit bad movement practice in everyday living, advice on improving overall fitness and opportunities to do a range of physical activities such as walking, swimming, pilates and gym based exercise.

 The Active Choices clinics at Plymouth Marjon University have been running since 2008 to use physical activity to patients to manage chronic health conditions.
 Over time we have expanded our work to include people living with cancer, type 1 diabetes, fibromyalgia, leg ulcers and a range of other conditions.